 - We should reach out to local publications in the Austin TX area that might be interested in our news

 In less than a minute, we were able to gain actionable insights because ALL of our marketing activities are tracked at the link level.
-When you use short links for every link, you can quickly get information about various platform, channel, and campaign initiatives, and BL.INK puts that information at your fingertips.
+When you use short links for every link, you can quickly get information about the various platforms, channels, and campaign initiatives, and BL.INK puts that information at your fingertips.

 Transform Your Marketing with BL.INK

 BL.INK can help you start leveraging the power of more clickable links.
-Whether you use Smart Links with real words or branded links, tracking your marketing impact at the link level will save time and unlock actionable insights.
+Whether you use unbranded links or branded links, tracking your marketing impact at the link level will save time and unlock actionable insights.